jrpotter/notebook/notes/computability/automaton.md

 Basic
 Finite automaton are largely classified in what two buckets?
 Back: Deterministic and nondeterministic.
-Reference: Michael Sipser, _Introduction to the Theory of Computation_, Third edition, international edition (Australia Brazil Japan Korea Mexiko Singapore Spain United Kingdom United States: Cengage Learning, 2013).
+Reference: Michael Sipser, _Introduction to the Theory of Computation_, Third edition, international edition (Cengage Learning, 2013).
 <!--ID: 1736721887587-->
 END%%